 High in fiber and nutrients.
 Fiber is essential for bowel regularity, and it is also key in managing cholesterol levels.
 Taro has a large amount of fiber.
 One cup of cooked taro root has 187 calories, less than one gram of protein and fat, 6.7 grams of fiber, 30 percent of your daily intake of manganese, vitamin B6, E, potassium, copper, vitamin C, phosphorus, and magnesium.

 May aid in blood sugar control.
 The fiber and resistant starch in taro root both help prevent spikes in blood sugar levels.
 This is important for your pancreas, which has to respond to blood sugar spikes by working harder to produce insulin.

 Good for gut health.
-Because fiber and resistant starch aren’t absorbed, the stay in the intestines, where they become food for gut microbiomes.
+Because fiber and resistant starch aren’t absorbed, they stay in the intestines, where they become food for gut microbiomes.
 This helps promote the growth of healthy gut bacteria.